givingjar/blog.givingjar.org/_posts/2017-02-01-charity-spotlight-kids-repair-program.md

 ## Big Wins

-Jeanne has seen&mdash;and helped&mdash;the whole program reinvigorated since she first helped answer phones in 2012.
+Jeanne has seen&mdash;and helped&mdash;the whole program become reinvigorated since she first helped answer phones in 2012.
 In addition to Jeanne's help, Kids Repair Program has also benefitted from an [AmeriCorps VISTA][7] and received more donations from local police departments.

 All of this support has revitalized the organization and led to a stronger bike camp program, which in turn encourages more children to pursue their dreams while providing them the right tools do so.